-This programme is aimed at providing learners with the underpinning knowledge and skills required to work in the animal care industry or to progress onto further study.
+This Level 2 programme is aimed at providing learners with the underpinning knowledge and skills required to work in the animal care industry or to progress into further study.

-Learners will study GCSE English and Maths as a key component of the programme in order to afford the opportunity to try and achieve a GCSE grade 4 (C).
-As well as these BTEC units may include: introduction to animal handling and behaviour, animal nursing, and introduction to the care of exotic animals.
+Learners will study GCSE English and Maths as a key component of the programme, in order to afford the opportunity to achieve a GCSE grade 4 (C).
+As well as these, BTEC units may include: introduction to animal handling and behaviour, animal nursing, and introduction to the care of exotic animals.

 What do I need to join?